Other Examination Programs

 - The Defense Language Institute’s (DLI) Defense Language Proficiency Tests

 - OPI (Oral Proficiency International Foreign Language exams) reviewed by ACE

-- TAL (Torah Accreditation Liaison (exams in Hebrew language)) reviewed be ACE or NCCRS
+TAL (Torah Accreditation Liaison (exams in Hebrew language) reviewed by ACE or NCCRS